 One of the first questions we get from most of our reputation management clients is “How long will reputation management take?”.
-(The next question is "how much does ORM cost" of course.)
+(The next question is of course "how much does ORM cost".)
 Their anxiety is understandable considering that more than 80% of consumers now search Google before doing business with a company.
 What Google’s first page says about your business practically determines how potential clients and partners see you.
 And this is why determining just how long it will take to conquer that first page and secure your brands online reputation is not as simple as you might think.

 Crisis communications is the act of managing perception of an event.
 It isn't management of the even itself.
 It is communicating in a way to minimize damage.
 Crisis communications is viewed differently by various stakeholders.
 Attorneys will have the view of saying little to avoid or minimize future litigation.
 The CEO may have a personal view, trying to save face or retain some semblance of authority.
 The Board of Directors may be primarily concerned with stock price.
 One thing they all have in common is a desire to minimize damage.